Daunted by the myriad of blinds, shades and shutters when looking for window treatments?

 - Type of material used.
 A wood blind is an opaque material, but you will always have light seepage, even when closed.
 They are good for privacy, but not necessarily for room darkening.

 - Thickness/weight of the material.
-Blinds and shades are available in a range of light-control and privacy options with a broad selection of materials and fabrics ranging from from sheer to opaque.
+Blinds and shades are available in a range of light-control and privacy options with a broad selection of materials and fabrics ranging from from sheer to blackout.

 - Sheer window fabrics are engineered to diffuse harsh sunlight, dispersing it to help illuminate your home naturally and are ideal for moderate privacy needs.